jannikmi/life-compendion/README.md

 Most chapters are trying to answer questions in life.
 A little like a "How to" Guide.

+Even if the answers cannot be given (yet), just asking the right questions can provide value by focussing ones thinking and actions.

 There are auxiliary chapters introducing fundamental concepts relevant in multiple places.

 Some chapters simply point to other sources and concepts as "further reading" reference.